SchokiCoder/hawps/docs/reworks.md

 It looks simple, and if it performs well, **and has mnemonics and keybinds**, I'll grudgingly pay with a port back to Go, but happily know that I escaped the madness of GTK.

+## Tcl/Tk is the light

+It works!
+The light shines through.
+It shows this is not the savior I needed.
+ebiten makes better use of the hardware.
+Yes, the Go stuff is more performant than the C stuff.
+Performance is critical here.
+By the way, GTK is worse.
+Drive a stake through it.
+So there is just one choice.
+I have to leave it behind, even when it hurts my heart.
+I shall build you an honest pyre.

 # 4th rework